CatalogueOfLife/general/docs/NAMES.md

 We use [BioCode terminology](https://archive.bgbm.org/IAPT/biocode/biocode.html#Table) as much as possible and avoid the term valid entirely as it is very overloaded and used for different things in both codes.

+ - ```ESTABLISHED```: *nomen validum*.
+A properly established name according to the rules of nomenclature.
+    - Botany: validly published name
+    - Zoology: available name

  - ```NOT_ESTABLISHED```: *nomen invalidum*.
 A name that was not validly published according to the rules of the code, or a name that was not accepted by the author in the original publication, for example, if the name was suggested as a synonym of an accepted name.